lucabro81/semreg-playground/README.md

 - Add string validation functionality using the generated regular expressions
 - manage tab key (in the input area should work as in any other text editor)
 - autocomplete suggestions should be shown only when user is typing a word character, not when the user use arrow keys to navigate the text
+- seems that the autocomplete selection doens't fire the text evaluation
 - add a apply button to the documentation panel, so the user can apply the operator to the input text
 - add a little help modal to the playground, with the main features of the playground